 |Born||Sep 13, 1973|

 Joe Montemurro is a former professional soccer player who played in a midfield during a brief career.
-More notably, he has carved out a name for himself in management and is currently in charge of Arsenal's women's team.
+More notably, he has carved out a name for himself in management and is currently in charge of Juventus's women's team.

 Montemurro then coached the first team at Sunshine George Cross before moving on to Coburg United, Port Moresby, Melbourne Victory Women, Melbourne City Women and Arsenal Women.